 Where and How to Drink for Less

-That’s the line that separate the men from the boys: the difficult task of finding cheap booze in Sweden!
+That’s the line that separates the men from the boys: the difficult task of finding cheap booze in Sweden!
 But since I’m A-MA-ZI-NG, I’ll explain to you where the magic lies and which path to follow to endless happiness (and hangovers!).

-Well, the secret to eternal plenitude is: plan your trip ahead! forget surprises!
+Well, the secret to eternal plenitude is: plan your trip ahead!
+Forget surprises!
 Know what you’ll drink and how much you will drink!

 And I’m not saying that you should avoid bar in Sweden forever, I’m saying that is cheaper to drink at home first.

 Finding a Place to Sleep for Cheap